Free cookie consent management tool by TermsFeed Generator What Modern PHP Looks Like in 2025 | Amir Kamizi

 • Laravel Sanctum and Passport for authentication.

 • Docker is standard.
-Projects now ship with Docker Compose files pre-configured.
+Projects ship with Docker Compose pre-configured.

-• CI/CD Pipelines using GitHub Actions, GitLab CI, or Jenkins for automated testing and deployment.
+• CI/CD Pipelines using GitHub Actions, GitLab CI, or Jenkins are common.

-• PHP-FPM + Nginx setups remain popular but are often paired with Octane or serverless platforms.
+• PHP-FPM + Nginx setups remain popular, often paired with Laravel Octane or serverless platforms.

 Community and Ecosystem Growth

-The PHP Foundation, established in late 2021, continues to fund core development.
-Regular RFCs and transparent decision-making have revitalized community trust.
+The PHP Foundation, established in 2021, continues to fund core development and champion open RFC processes.

-Conferences like PHP[tek], Laracon, and SymfonyCon still draw large crowds, while online learning platforms offer courses up to date with the latest best practices.
+Conferences like PHP[tek], Laracon, and SymfonyCon remain active, while online learning platforms regularly update content with the latest tools, frameworks, and language features.

 Key Takeaways

-• Modern PHP is strongly typed, immutable-friendly, and equipped with async capabilities.
+• Modern PHP is strongly typed, immutable-friendly, and increasingly async-capable.

-• Composer 2, Symfony Components, and Laravel Octane define the modern PHP toolchain.
+• Composer 2, Symfony Components, and Laravel 12 define the modern PHP toolchain.

 Category: programming